tempatmaingameonline/AC3/README.md

 Disclaimer,
 -
 -
-Original owner: Supernova planet ( initial planet name " Supernova planet " in the yellow star solar system ).
+Original owner: Supernova planet ( initial planet name " Supernova planet " in the yellow star solar system. include the ecosystem and habitation, ie: elf, fairy, reptile, ghost, holy spirit, dragon, etc ).
 -
 All of these stuffs ( computer codes ) is " free/gratis " ( mode: public open source code ) for any people ( any living creature and creature race ) in these whole universe.
 I uploaded my private computer codes to the github for pay and fulfill the penalty ( read here: https://drive.proton.me/urls/DHY4E2ZG1G#aXjRVpyo2No5 ).
 Able use by any people ( any living creature and creature race, ie: reptile, angel, elf, etc ).
 -